t-doc-org/common/docs/edit.md

 ```

 The changes should be live at `https://t-doc.org/REPO` within a few minutes.
 If
-the build fails, GitHub will send you an email notification.
-It contains a link
+the build fails, GitHub should send you an email notification.
+It contains a
-to the build log, which should allow figuring out what went wrong.
+link to the build log, which should allow figuring out what went wrong.

+Make sure that the `main` bookmark is always active and pointing to the
+repository head.